IFYates/IFY.Shimr/README.md

 The `ShimAttribute` works here for renaming and auto-shimming in the way you'd expect.

 ## Factories
-For situations where you need to also proxy static members, Shimterface provides a `StaticShimAttribute`.
+For situations where you need to also proxy static members, _Shimterface_ provides a `ShimBuilder.Create<>()` method and the `StaticShimAttribute`.
 This allows for using proxies around static methods at runtime, but creating instance mocks at test.
 A shim interface cannot contain a mix of static and instance member shims, but can contain static methods proxied from many different types.

 ### Static Methods